 It’s been 10 years since a pair of ruby slippers worn by Judy Garland in “The Wizard of Oz” were stolen from The Judy Garland Museum in Grand Rapids, Minnesota — a $1 million reward offered by an anonymous fan hasn’t helped bring them home.
 No need to worry, however.
-Follow any road — yellow brick or not — to D.C., L.A., even Chicago, to see the famous pair of pumps.
+Follow any road — yellow brick or not — to to Washington D.C., Los Angeles, even Chicago, to see the famous pair of pumps in top locations.

 The best place is the Smithsonian’s National Museum of American History, in Washington, D.C., which displays the shoes, designed for the 1939 film by MGM’s chief costume designer Gilbert Adrian.